wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 _The Damebots are alerted by the outburst and turn to face the Jedi.
 A battle ensues, with lots of banter between Suey and Layabout, high fiving as they help each other out.
 Do Ken, Dot and BA scuttle off stage?
 Eventually the Damebots are defeated.
 The Dames enter, all wearing blue "superdame" wigs._

-D1: Well well well, what do we have here?
+Florence: Well well well, what do we have here?
 If it isn't the last of the Jedi, led by

-D2: And who's this, he looks like Iron Man!
+Beatrice: And who's this, he looks like Iron Man!

 D3: That's good, I've got a pile of bloomers _holding up a big basket of brightly coloured knickers_ that needs ironing!

 D4: Ooooh, he'll definitely need The Force to get through them. _The Dames all laugh at Suey_

-D1: And you _pointing at Layabout_, aren't you supposed to be in prison?
+Florence: And you _pointing at Layabout_, aren't you supposed to be in prison?

-D2: I wouldn't rely on this one, she's so lazy that ????
+Beatrice: I wouldn't rely on this one, she's so lazy that ????

 D3: Yeah, she's lazier than a ????